Blaze and amaze. Praise the ancestral spirits during Kyoto's annual fire display.

 This fire represents the complicated Japanese religious culture written large and proud.
-As well as spelling out sacred messages, it’s also believed to mark the moment that the ancestral spirits, who are believed to visit the earthly realm during the Obon holidays, return back to the spirit realm.
+It also marks the moment that the ancestral spirits — who are believed to visit the earthly realm during Obon — return back to the spirit realm.

-Whether you want to get involved in the Daimonji Festival itself or simply spectate, there are plenty of sights to see.
 The festival itself starts at 8 p.m., with the lighting of the “大” character.
 After which the “妙” and “法” characters are lit at five-minute intervals.
-Visitors should remain in their seats after the characters are lit so as not to miss the two other fires coming 5 minutes later — one in the shape of a boat and the other in the shape of a torii, or gateway to a shrine.
+Stay in your seat after the characters are lit so as not to miss the last two displays — one in the shape of a boat and the other in the shape of a torii, or gateway to a shrine!

-Traveling up to the extinguished “大” on Daimon-ji mountain offers you a chance to see the characters during the “season” with a great panoramic view over Kyoto.
-As this area is easily accessed from both Kyoto’s famous Silver Pavilion and the temples on Tetsugaku Street, the view from the mountainside down is a different way to see famous sights such as the Philosopher’s Path.
+Traveling up to the extinguished “大” offers you a chance to see the character with a great panoramic view over Kyoto.
+The view from the mountainside also provides a unique way to see famous sights such as the Philosopher’s Path.